Adam Badeau: Final years

 In his final years Badeau continued writing, frequently contributing to various magazines and periodicals and chronicled the various war time events he participated in.
 His frequent involvement as a writer caused strain on his eyes and he soon developed cataracts during the winter of 1894-1895 where he subsequently underwent successive operations for their removal, which undermined his physical strength.
-He finally succumbed to apoplexy, and died suddenly on March 19, 1895, in Ridgewood, New Jersey, at the age of 63 and was buried at the Old Dutch Church of Sleepy Hollow, Section D, Lot 65.
+He finally succumbed to apoplexy, and died suddenly on March 19, 1895, in Ridgewood, New Jersey, at the age of 63 and was buried at the Old Dutch Burying Ground in North Tarrytown (now Sleepy Hollow, New York).